act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Assumptions

-This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to SC 2.2.2.
+This rule assumes that the auto-updating of the content is not [essential][], which is listed as valid exception to [SC 2.2.2][].
+When the auto-updating of content is [essential][] this rule may produce incorrect results.

 ## Accessibility Support